 Figure 3.
-Continuum-normalised C IV λ 1550 line profiles as a function of velocity and at a range of inclinations, for 18/243 of the models in our initial simulation grid.
-The colour scheme is different for each wind inner opening angle θ{\min} , with the polar, intermediate and equatorial winds shown using different colour schemes.
-The colour-map intensity denotes inclination, θ_i , and the panels are labelled with a letter a) to r).
-The parameters for each model are given in Appendix A with the corresponding labels, and the two fiducial models, e) and n), are marked with stars.
+Continuum-normalized C IV λ 1550 line profiles as a function of velocity and at a range of inclinations, for 18/243 of the models in our initial simulation grid.
+The colour scheme is different for each wind inner opening angle θ{min} , with the polar, intermediate and equatorial winds shown using different colour schemes.
+The colourmap intensity denotes inclination, θ_i , and the panels are labelled with a letter a to r.
+The parameters for each model are given in the Appendix with the corresponding labels, and the two fiducial models, e and n, are marked with stars.

 Figure 4.
-Left: Blueshift as a function of inclination for the three considered wind geometries for $\alpha = 0.5$.
-The colour-coding matches the colour-scheme in Fig. 3.
-We only show inclinations from $5^{\circ} \leq \theta_i < \theta{\min}$, and models are only plotted if they have C iv $\lambda 1550$ EWs exceeding 5Å over the range of θ_i .
-Right: The cumulative distribution function (CDF) showing the fraction of all the model spectra exhibiting blueshifts that are found at an inclination $\theta < \theta_i$.
+Left: Blueshift as a function of inclination for the three considered wind geometries for $\alpha = 1$.
+The colour-coding matches the colour scheme in Fig. 3.
+We only show inclinations from $5^{\circ} \le \theta_i < \theta{\min}$, and models are only plotted if they have C IV $\lambda 1550$ EWs exceeding 5Å over the range of θ_i .
+Right: The CDF showing the fraction of all the model spectra exhibiting blueshifts that are found at an inclination $\theta < \theta_i$.
 A CDF value of 1 means that no blueshifted spectra are found beyond that inclination.